 The winners in the “Best Kept Classrooms” competition for the month of January were:

-Junior Award: First Class – Mrs Mc Gurrin
+Junior Award: 1st Class – Mrs Mc Sharry

 Well done to the pupils and teachers involved.

-The school will be closed on February 21st and 22nd for the spring mid-term break.
+The school will be closed on February 20th and 21st for the spring mid-term break.